eventide-project/docs/user-guide/retrieving/batch.md

 The reader uses the `Get` class to retrieve messages.
 While it's mostly intended for internal use, it an be useful when building tools or any time that directly retrieving a batch of messages is necessary.

+There are two implementations of the `Get` class: `MessageStore::Postgres::Get::Stream` and `MessageStore::Postgres::Get::Category`.
+Each implementation is deferred to by `MessageStore::Postgres::Get` to effect the retrieval of batches of messages from streams and categories, respectively.

 ## Example

 ``` ruby